Redevil10/football-manager/README.md

 - **Player Attributes** - Detailed scoring system with 1-20 scale attributes and 1-100 category scores
 - **Match Events** - Track goals, assists, and other match events
 - **Multi-Club Support** - Organize players, matches, and leagues by club with role-based access control
+- **Club Selector** - Switch between clubs from the navbar; superusers can view all clubs or filter by one
+- **Smart Import (AI)** - Use Gemini API to intelligently parse free-text player signups into structured player data
 - **Authentication & Authorization** - Secure user authentication with bcrypt password hashing and role-based permissions (viewer/manager)
 - **Persistent Storage** - Data automatically backed up to Hugging Face Datasets